Date: 26 March 2015. In and Out (clearing

 three I liked best, and the rest will leave here shortly.
 Does

 anyone want my old plastic soup and/or popcorn bowls?!?

-own a boat, it's generally a good idea to take one item off for each
+own a boat, it is generally a good idea to take one item off for each

 you add.
-This time I'm removing four and replacing with one.
+This time I am removing four and replacing with one.
 Though

-I've less in quantity, I have more in desirability.
+I have fewer in quantity I have more in desirability.
 Most important

 those folks.
 Eclectic works for me.